pypa/pip/docs/html/ux-research-design/2020-research-outputs/improving-pips-documentation.md

 *Suggested content:*
 - Compare pip to other installation tools - e.g. poetry, pipenv, conda.
 What are the features, pros and cons of each?
 Why do packaging users choose one over the other?
-- Breifly introduce other packaging projects.
+- Briefly introduce other packaging projects.
 Link to https://packaging.python.org/key_projects/

 ---
 #### Node 3.0: Installing pip